Son inspires parents’ million pound crusade

 Living together as a family is something most of us take for granted.
 But some children and young adults with severe autism cannot live in the family home because they need specialist care and support.

-Not being able to live with your own child is bad enough, but imaging having to travel hundreds of miles every time you want to see them.
+Not being able to live with your own child is bad enough, but imagine having to travel hundreds of miles every time you want to see them.

 Owen and Maggie Spencer-Thomas, chairman and secretary of the charity, East Anglian Autistic Support trust (EAST), are familiar with this scenario.